glassroom/heinsen_sequence/README.md

 Note: Even if you rewrite the above snippet of interpreted Python code as efficient GPU code (say, with [Triton](https://triton-lang.org)), execution will still be slow, because all elements are computed sequentially (*e.g.*, in a single CUDA block).

-## General Case: If Inputs Can Be Positive or Negative
+## Now Try the Parallel Approach

-The following snippet of code executes the same computations *in parallel*.
-Copy and paste it to execute it.
-The difference in execution time will be quickly evident:
+The snippets of code below execute the same computations *in parallel* -- or more precisely, as a composition of two [prefix sums](https://en.wikipedia.org/wiki/Prefix_sum), each of which is executable in parallel.
+Copy and paste the code to run it.
+The difference in execution time will be quickly evident.

+### General Case: If Any Inputs Are Negative

+If any inputs are negative, we must first cast them to complex numbers before computing their logarithms:

 ```python
 import torch